Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Application

 By combining these two types of time evolution, we can obtain the overall time evolution of the BZ reaction.
 Next, we examine the time evolution of entropy, which can be expressed as follows:

 The entropic part of the entropy time evolution is always positive, reflecting the essence of entropy production.
-In contrast, the Hamiltonian part may become negative, as it corresponds to reversible dynamics.
-Such negative contributions can arise, for example, in oscillatory reactions like the BZ reaction or in non-equilibrium steady states, where reversible energy or matter redistribution leads to a temporary decrease in entropy.
+In contrast, the Hamiltonian part may become negative, as it corresponds to non-dissipative dynamics.
+Such negative contributions can arise, for example, in oscillatory reactions like the BZ reaction or in non-equilibrium steady states, where non-dissipative energy or matter redistribution leads to a temporary decrease in entropy.

 Now

 Thus we obtain

 Antisymmetry forces the bracket to vanish when an argument is duplicated; hence each $H_k$ is conserved along the Hamiltonian part of the dynamics.